Interactions-Nexus/Nexus-Wiki/guides/interface++.md

 # Nexus Interface 3.1.0

-The tritium++ (5.1) is the latest update which brings some major changes, features and a fully overhauled API layer.
-This update also required a major change to the interface.
+The Tritium++ (5.1) is the latest update to the Nexus core, which brings some major changes, features and a fully overhauled API layer.
+This update also required a major  update to the interface.

-> This guide for the new release starts with interface version 3.1.0 and releases beyond.
+> This guide for the Tritium++ release starting with interface version 3.1.0 and beyond.
 {.is-info}

-## **Introduction**
+## Introduction

 Nexus Interface is the official implementation of the embedded **`Core`** with a **`user interface`** which helps ordinary users to access, create, tokens, assets, invoices, items and transact with other users.
 NXS the cryptocurrency powering the network is not compatible with any other third-party wallet or hardware wallets due to the disparate architecture that manages keys and assets on-chain, resembling a cloud service, along with increased security standards compared to other blockchains (512 bit keys compared to 256 bit keys).